Charles-Édouard Guillaume

-Charles-Édouard Guillaume (/fr/; 15 February 1861 – 13 June 1938) was a Swiss physicist who received the Nobel Prize in Physics in 1920 "for the service he had rendered to precision measurements in physics by his discovery of anomalies in nickel steel alloys".
-In 1919, he gave the fifth Guthrie Lecture at the Institute of Physics in London with the title "The Anomaly of the Nickel-Steels".
+Charles-Édouard Guillaume (/fr/; 15 February 1861 – 13 June 1938) was a Swiss physicist who received the Nobel Prize in Physics in 1920 "for the service he had rendered to precision measurements in physics by his discovery of anomalies in nickel steel alloys."
+In 1919, he gave the fifth Guthrie Lecture at the Institute of Physics in London with the title "The Anomaly of the Nickel-Steels."

 Personal life

-Charles-Edouard Guillaume was born in Fleurier, Switzerland, on 15 February 1861.
-Guillaume received his early education in Neuchâtel, and obtained a doctoral degree in Physics at ETH Zurich in 1883.
+Charles-Edouard Guillaume was born on 15 February 1861 in Fleurier, Switzerland, into a family of French descent.
+Guillaume received his early education in Neuchâtel, and obtained his Ph.D. in Physics from the Federal Polytechnic School in Zurich (now ETH Zurich) in 1883.

-Guillaume was married in 1888 to A. M. Taufflieb, with whom he had three children.
+In 1888, Guillaume married A. M. Taufflieb, with whom he had three children.

-He died on 13 June 1938 in Sèvres, aged 77.He was a Christian.
+Guillaume died on 13 June 1938 in Sèvres, Paris, at the age of 77.
+He was a Christian.

 Scientific career

 Guillaume was head of the International Bureau of Weights and Measures.
 He also worked with Kristian Birkeland, serving at the Observatoire de Paris - Section de Meudon.
 He conducted several experiments with thermostatic measurements at the observatory.